quii/go-http-reference-impl/README.md

 The process for making change should _roughly_ be:

 - `git pull -r`
-- If it's a new feature, start with an acceptance test, otherwise, a unit test to drive a further iteration of an existing feature
+- If it's a new feature, start with an acceptance test, otherwise, a unit test to drive a further iteration of an existing feature.
-- See the test fail
+- See the test fail.
-- Make it pass
+- Make it pass.
 - `git commit -am "added new feature`
+- Refactor.
-- Refactor
+- `git add .`
 - `git commit --amend --no-edit`
 - `git pull -r`
 - `./build.sh && git push`

-### What does that take?
+### What does it take to work that way safely?

 - Modular code.
-Each bit of code should have a clear purpose which is cohesive and loosely coupled
+Each bit of code should have a clear purpose which is cohesive and loosely coupled.
 - Enough structure & convention to make it obvious where to start work, and where to put things.
-  - But not too opinionated about a particular "way" that if a new requirement comes along that doesn't fit that model, that it requires extensive re-work.
+  - But not so opinionated about a particular "way" that if a new requirement comes along that doesn't fit that model, that it requires extensive re-work.
 - Excellent observability (out of scope for this repo, this is org-specific)
 - **Tests**.
 Manual testing is unacceptable.